 SELF BALANCING GROUPS

-Self-Balancing Agent agrees that only the gas usage and supply of its SB Group may be used to calculate the Self-Balancing Credits, as set forth in Schedule G-BAL.
+Self-Balancing Agent agrees that only the gas delivery and receipts of its SB Group may be used to calculate the Self-Balancing Credits, as set forth in Schedule G-BAL.

-From April 1 of the year of the Beginning Date listed in Section 3 above, until March 31 of the year of the End Date listed in Section 3, the Self-Balancing Agent may submit requests to PG&E to add an End-Use Customer(s), to the SB Group identified in or created pursuant to this SB Amendment and subject to the terms in Schedule G-BAL.
+From April 1 of the year of the Beginning Date listed in Section 3 above, until March 31 of the year of the End Date listed in Section 3, the Self-Balancing Agent may submit requests to PG&E to add an Customer(s), to the SB Group identified in or created pursuant to this SB Amendment and subject to the terms in Schedule G-BAL.

-If an End-Use Customer removes itself or is removed from the indicated NBAA Group or CTA Group during the term of this SB Amendment, such End-Use Customer shall no longer be part of the SB Group and its gas usage shall not be subject to Self-Balancing, nor qualify for Self-Balancing Credits.
+If an Customer removes itself or is removed from the indicated NBAA Group or CTA Group during the term of this SB Amendment, such Customer shall no longer be part of the SB Group and its gas delivery shall not be subject to Self-Balancing, nor qualify for Self-Balancing Credits.

 RIGHTS AND OBLIGATIONS